drupalprojects/quiz/question_types/scale/README.txt

 ----
 1. Introduction

-This module is an attempt to make it easy to construct surveys using the quiz module.
+This module is an attempt to make it easy to create simple surveys using the quiz module.

 The Scale module lets the quiz creator store preset answer collections, enabling rapid creation of survey questions.

-The scale module is based on the OO framework of the quiz project.

 ----
 2. Installation